Tony Nelssen

-Eugene Anthony Nelssen, (died May 26, 2010) was a third-generation Arizona native, and a Scottsdale, Arizona city councilman from 2006 until his death from cancer in 2010.
+Eugene Anthony Nelssen (1950s – May 26, 2010) was a third-generation Arizona native, and a Scottsdale, Arizona city councilman from 2006 until his death from cancer in 2010.
 He is the only Scottsdale city council member to die while in office.

+Early life

 Nelssen earned a Bachelor of Fine Arts (1973), Master of Arts - Secondary Education (1975), and a Master of Fine Arts (1976) from Arizona State University (ASU).
 He taught Computer Arts and Photography at ASU's College of Architecture and the ASU Art Department; Phoenix College; Scottsdale Community College; and at Paradise Valley Community College.

+Career

-As an outdoorsman, photographer, and educator, Nelssen was always keen to share his love of the Sonoran Desert and capturing images of it to share with others.
+As an outdoorsman, photographer, and educator, Nelssen shared his admiration of the Sonoran Desert and capturing images of it.

 Tony Nelssen was elected with the highest number of votes in the March 2006 election.
-While in office he continued his legacy of volunteer public service, and continued to attend city council meetings telephonically even after falling ill, until his death on May 26, 2010.
-Nelssen was campaigning for re-election at the time of his death.
-He died of cancer.
+While in office he continued his legacy of volunteer public service, and continued to attend city council meetings telephonically even after falling ill, until his death.